aws/aws-cdk/packages/aws-cdk-lib/aws-ecs/README.md

 ### Container Insights

 On a cluster, CloudWatch Container Insights can be enabled by setting the `containerInsightsV2` property.
 [Container Insights](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cloudwatch-container-insights.html) can be disabled, enabled, or enhanced.
-Omitting the property will not default any setting, and the cluster will inherit its Container Insights configuration from the account level Container Insights settings.

 ```ts
 const cluster = new ecs.Cluster(this, 'Cluster', {